Runners looked different in the 1970s.

 But a healthy, fit body can be a heck of a springboard for expansion of heart and mind.

 The satisfactions of a runner require balance, and I think that’s part of what defines the look.
 The guys in these pictures look balanced.
 They aren’t fat-free Kenyans or mesomorphic Dean Karnazes.
 Their look is normal – just very, very fit.
-These people may not be world champions, but they’re being the best that they can be.
-And that invariably makes a person magnetic.
+These people may not be world champions, but they’re being the best they can be.
+And that makes a person magnetic.

 In a Fitness Intuition chapter called “What Runner’s Want,” I talked about the Mel Gibson/Helen Hunt movie from which I stole my chapter title.
 Gibson plays a cynical advertising executive who uses women, but can’t write ads for them because he doesn’t understand how they think.
 He falls into a bathtub with a hair dryer, and when he wakes up, he can hear women’s thoughts.
 It’s a funny movie that makes a powerful point.
 By expanding his awareness beyond his own selfish boundaries and embracing women’s realities, Gibson becomes a better man.
 He achieves balance, and it wins our approval.